 What Percentage of America Owns Stocks?

-This may seem high or low depending on your perspective, but as noted above, this is actually down from past years.
-This is unfortunate in many ways, as 65% of America owned stocks at the height of the 2007 Financial Crisis, while only 52% own stock today.
-Meanwhile, the market has rallied like crazy since the crash.
+This may seem high or low depending on your perspective, but as noted above, this is less than in past years.
+This is unfortunate in many ways.
+65% of America owned stocks at the height of the 2007 Financial Crisis, while only 52% own stock today.
+Meanwhile, the market has rallied since the crash.
 That means those in the market made a steady return, while those who exited the market after the crash lost money, and those who never entered or reentered haven’t gained anything.

 How The Stock Exchange Works (For Dummies)